SlappedWithSilence/TXEngine/README.md

 At this point, the project should be set up and ready to run!

+To find out more about how TXEngine works, [visit the wiki](https://github.com/SlappedWithSilence/TXEngine/wiki)!

 ## Limitations

 TXEngine relies on embedded color codes.
 These codes do not work on CMD in Windows, and as such, can't be run through it (with colors).
 A solution for launching TXEngine through Powershell is under development.
 Until then, you can run TXEngine on Windows by using either Cygwin or WSL Ubuntu, or any native Linux distribution.